 me to connect and see how different schools operate.
 Also, the class sizes allowed

-me get the extra help I wanted to be as successful as I could be."
+me to get the extra help I wanted to be as successful as I could be."